 The Princeton Review GMAT Book

-But the GMAT is not easy, and cannot be reduced to simple estimation and process of elimination.
-While both are useful techniques, to an extent, The Princeton Review tries to predicate its entire pedagogy on what it fondly dubs POE: Process of Elimination.
+But the GMAT is not easy, and cannot be reduced to estimation and process of elimination.
+While both can be useful techniques, The Princeton Review predicates its entire pedagogy on what it fondly dubs POE: Process of Elimination.

 Buyer Beware: The GMAT is far more difficult and requires learning the actual fundamentals and concepts behind the test.

 I’m going to delve into the specifics of how the Princeton Review GMAT book handles Verbal and Math concepts and strategies.
 But first, let me preface both the Verbal and Math write-ups with a note: this organizational set up (sub-categories within Verbal and Math) is particularly suited to books that take the time to delve into each section independently.
 The Princeton Review skims the surface in each section, sometimes wasting an entire page with a single problem or distracting blurb in the margins telling us how the B-school student likes to wake up at 6:45 and watch CNN.

 What is clearly missing from every section of the Princeton GMAT books is the ease-of-use and organization found in the Kaplan books (not to say Kaplan is great — it has numerous issues).
 Nonetheless, I’ve maintained the structure to highlight the different sections of the test and how The Princeton Review handles them.

 The only section on the Verbal that The Princeton Review does semi-decently is the Critical Reasoning section.
 The different question types are introduced.
 One learns how to take apart an argument.
 And one learns how to spot wrong answer choices.
 One doesn’t, however, get much practice.
 We learn the eight question types, but we do not get eight practice questions.
 It’s funny how little the book delivers compared with how much the cover promises.